f5devcentral/f5-agility-labs-xc/docs/class4/intro.rst

    **namespace** which you will be defaulted to (in terms of GUI navigation) for all tasks performed through the course of this lab.

 #.
-Click on the **Select Service** in the left-hand navigation.
+Click on the **Select Service/workspace** in the left-hand navigation.
 In the resulting fly out
    navigation, click **Web App & API Protection**.

 #.
 In the **Web App & API Protection** configuration screen observe the URL.
 In the URI